-On March 26, 2021, parties filed comments in response to the February 22, 2021 ALJ Ruling that provided the results of staff's analysis on mid-term reliability and proposed a new 7,500 MW by 2025 procurement mandate that would be allocated across LSEs.
-A workshop was held on March 10, 2021, to further explain and discuss the analysis.
+On April 9, 2021, the ALJ issued a Ruling setting August 1, 2021, as the compliance filing deadline for LSEs to provide updated information on their required procurement to avoid backstop procurement.
+Also on April 9, 2021, parties filed reply comments in response to the February 22, 2021 ALJ Ruling that provided the results of staff's analysis on mid-term reliability and proposed a new 7,500 MW by 2025 procurement mandate that would be allocated across LSEs.

-Background: On September 1, 2020, LSEs including VCE filed their 2020 IRPs, which included updates on each LSE's progress towards completing additional system RA procurement ordered for the 2021-2023 years under D.19-11-016.
+• Background: On September 1, 2020, LSEs including VCE filed their 2020 IRPs, which included updates on each LSE's progress towards completing additional system RA procurement ordered for the 2021-2023 years under D.19-11-016.